 5 tips for getting the most accurate readings from a PTLevel

 Long Range Wireless PTLevel monitors are an essential tool for monitoring water levels in wells, cisterns, tanks, and septics.
-They are incredibly useful for tracking water levels (and other liquid levels) remotely by saving time and preventing running out of water.
+PTLevel’s are useful for monitoring water levels in cisterns (and other liquid levels) remotely by saving time and preventing running out of water.
 Here are 5 tips to get the most out of your Long Range Wireless PTLevel:

-First, it is essential to understand how the PTLevel works.
-PTLevel’s measure the pressure at the bottom of a tank via a pressure chamber which creates an air pocket and then a sensor measuring the pressure the air pocket creates compares the data to the atmospheric pressure.
-The pressure chamber is installed at the bottom of the tank, the transmitter then sends this data wirelessly to the receiver which displays it via your ptdevices.com account and WebApp.
+First, it is important to understand how the PTLevel works.
+PTLevel’s measure the liquid’s pressure at the bottom of a tank and compares it to the atmospheric pressure.
+The pressure chamber is installed at the bottom of the tank and is connected by air tubing to the transmitter.
+The transmitter then sends this pressure data wirelessly to the receiver which displays it via the app or browser.

 PTLevel Cistern Level Monitor WebApp history

 Second, put in the right dimensions and calibrate.
 To ensure the most accurate readings from your PTLevel monitor, it is vital to enter the correct dimensions of your well or cistern into the monitor.
-This will ensure that the monitor can accurately calculate the depth of the liquid.
+The depth is the most important setting to ensure is accurate.
+This will ensure that the monitor can accurately calculate the percentage of the liquid.
 Calibration is also essential to ensure that the monitor is measuring the pressure correctly.
-Calibration should be done after installation, and at least once a year, or more frequently if there is a significant change in temperature.
+Calibration should be done after installation, and at least once a year.
 It is best to calibrate your PTLevel when your tank is 100%.
 Your tank must be at least 25% full to calibrate.
 Having an accurate calibration is key to getting accurate data from your cistern or well.

 Third, do quarterly maintenance.
-Maintenance for the PTLevel is incredibly simple; just lift the pressure chamber out of the liquid and let the pressure chamber drain.
+Maintenance on the PTLevel is incredibly simple; just lift the pressure chamber out of the liquid and let it drain.
 Then carefully lower the pressure chamber back in the liquid to create a new air pocket.
 Press the button on the transmitter and you’re all set.
 Quarterly maintenance is essential to keep your PTLevel monitor giving the most accurate readings from your cistern, well, or tank.

 Fourth, prevent damage to the pressure tubing (commonly caused by kids, pets, lawn mowers).
 Damage to the pressure tubing can cause inaccurate readings from your cistern or tank.
 Even a small hole in the air tubing will cause low or zero pressure readings.
 If you have damaged your tubing or pressure chamber, reach out to our support team at support.paremtech.com.